 - Similar mutinies began happening on the Russian front in 1917.

-These facts suggest that neither side could prevail.
+These realities suggest that neither side could prevail.
 The war was a draw.
 Peace without a victor was the obvious alternative to continued pointless bloodshed.
 Such an outcome would have been a huge disincentive to future wars.
 Alas, U.S intervention foreclosed that opportunity.
 Even worse…

 U.S. politicians probably intervened on the more evil side